42Forty2/42cddaSmallMod/README.md

 Adds versions of the survivor trenchcoat and duster that trade some storage capacity for ammo compartments<br>
 Adds a version of the light survivor gloves (designed for retractable claws) that allows natural attacks while providing full coverage<br>
 Adds atomic headlights, as well as wide, reinforced, and wide reinforced variants. (activated as headlights)<br>
+Added “mega” verisons of the minifridge/freezer.
+2x capacity but bigger/heavier as a result<br>
 Added Scout to Elf-A mutation line<br>
 Added new post-thresh Elf-A mutation: Fey Scout - improved version of Scout<br>
 New scenario: Infected Large Building - Infected start in a Large Building<br>